justinhamilton125/Justin-Hamilton-Maverik_Project_Portfolio/README.md

 **Modeling:**

-- Prepared dataframes by merging qualitative and time series data against the store ID for the model to learn from the data set.
+- Prepared data frames by merging qualitative and time series data against the store ID for the model to learn from the data set.
 - Encoding each of the categorical predictors for our model to correctly predict against these values and learn patterns.
 - Encoding the dates as categorical variables for the model to learn the seasonality patterns of sales of all 4 sales metrics.
 - Splitting the data sets into test and training sets